JT-COSC/Pass-Stash/README.md

   <img width="500" alt="Update_Cred" src="https://user-images.githubusercontent.com/124105347/235396309-b81d3332-81af-4064-8cf1-0c95ec858e0d.png">

   ### Deleting an Account
   Deleting an account is much like the editing process in that you enter the nickname and username of the account you want to delete.
-Once you confirm that the entry is the right one, yjou can either delete the entry or cancel the deletion if you change your mind. <br/>
+Once you confirm that the entry is the right one, you can either delete the entry or cancel the deletion if you change your mind. <br/>
   <img width="500" alt="Delete_Cred" src="https://user-images.githubusercontent.com/124105347/235397340-1af4ada1-a7d5-4c1f-ba98-34f93c22138e.png">